How to get iCal to recognize recurring events in iCalendar (ics) files April 26, 2012

 RRULE:FREQ=MONTHLY;INTERVAL=1;COUNT=4;BYDAY=1TH

-Outlook 2011 and Google Calendar recognize the first example as hoped for (shows an event that repeats on first Thursday uf the month four times).
+Outlook 2011 and Google Calendar recognize the first example as hoped for (shows an event that repeats on first Thursday of the month four times).
 It’s not clear to me from the RFC which behavior is correct - the meaning of RECURRENCE-ID seems confusing.

-Cool Mac trick of the day March 19, 2012
+Cool Mac trick of the day

 Highlight a word in almost any app, press Cmd + Ctrl +D, instant dictionary lookup.

-Email Privacy Tool March 15, 2012
+Email Privacy Tool

 Cool tool that I found today, which tests how much of your privacy your email client leaks when it displays an email (by displaying remote images or other content).
 Some quick results of different email clients: